How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 Install SSH Component on Mac

-macOS typically has the SSH client preinstalled.
+macOS typically has an SSH client preinstalled.
 Open the terminal and check with the following command:

 The command shows the installed SSH version.
 To use a third-party SSH application, such as OpenSSH, use the following Homebrew command: